Transposed letter effect: Relevance

 With any priming task the purpose is to test the initial stages of processing in order to better understand more complex processing.
 Psychologists use transposed-letter priming to test how people comprehend word meanings.
 From these findings, people can begin to understand how people learn, develop and understand language.
 Transposed-letter priming is used in a wide array of experiments and the reasons for using this method can depend on the particular hypothesis.

 Types

 Close transpositions

 Switching the position of adjacent letters in the base word is a close transposition.
 This type of transposition creates the greatest priming effect.
 For example, an effective prime for the word computer would be the TL non-word comptuer.

 Distant transpositions

 Forming a prime word by switching the position of nonadjacent letters in the base word is a distant transposition.
 There is significantly less priming effect in a distant transposition than a close transposition, no matter how distant the two letters are from each other.
+An example for computer would be the non-word ctompuer.

+Transposed word effect

+Switching the position of adjacent words in a base sentence (rather than word) is a transposed word effect.
+This transposition creates a great effect.
+For example, the white cat ran slowly becomes the cat white ran slowly.
+Participants are shown to take longer and were more error prone to reject the transposed word sentence than control sentence (e.g. the white cat ran helpfully).
+This type has been used to provide arguments in favour of parallel serial processing.